fraser29/spydcmtk/README.md

 ## Version

-Current is VERSION 1.0.1 Release.
+Current is VERSION 1.1.1 Release.

+1.1.1: Add option to keep private tags when running anonymisation.
+1.1.0: Some bug fixes and restrict the use of dicom to vti (WIP) 1.0.0: Initial Release

 ## Installation